ToniWonKanobi/theoveranalyzed.net/posts/2015/6/11/typeface-mechanics-002.md

 	<figcaption>Frere-Jones: "Upright and sideways: Futura Medium by Paul Renner, Bauer 1927"</figcaption>
 </figure>

-I've been [following][theoveranalyzed] Frere-Jones' blog since it was linked on Daring Fireball some time ago.
+I've been [following][theoveranalyzed] Frere-Jones' blog since it was [linked][df] on Daring Fireball some time ago.
 While I don't consider myself a font expert (not by a long shot), I do find the art and science behind this centuries-old craft very interesting.

 <figure>
 	<a class="nohover" href="http://www.frerejones.com/assets/Horiz&Vert01.gif">